This is a partial transcript from "Hannity & Colmes," October 20, 2005, that has been edited for clarity.

-COLYANDRO: Actually, Sean, it's — Jim Ellis and I have been indicted on five separate occasions.
-The central allegation against us is money laundering predicated on an illegal contribution that we made to the Republican National Committee.
+COLYANDRO: Actually, Sean, it's — Jim Ellis (search) and I have been indicted on five separate occasions.
+The central allegation against us is money laundering predicated on an illegal contribution that we made to the Republican National Committee (search).

 HANNITY: Let's talk specifically, now your attorney said that there are part of the state election statute is unclear, infringes on your free speech rights.
 He's says it's vague, it's overbroad and that Colorado's money laundering indictment — explain what it has to do with the $190,000 check because it was mentioned in the original indictment against Tom DeLay.

 COLYANDRO: The question regarding the $109,000 contribution we made was simply this, that we raised corporate contributions legally in the state of Texas and then we made a legal contribution to the Republican National Committee in September of 2002.
 On that basis alone the district attorney in Travis County (search) alleged we've committed an act of money laundering.

 HANNITY: Well explain — what they're saying is that you cannot have or accept a corporate political contribution, send it to the party in Washington and then bring it back to state candidates.
 But in fact that's not true, is it?

 COLYANDRO: This district attorney is wrong on the law and the facts.
 The bill of indictments handed up against Mr. Ellis, Mr. DeLay, and myself, are predicated on an imagined theory of activities, No. 1, but No. 2, the law itself that he's indicted us under doesn't even apply in this particular case.